 Hearts is a trick-taking game.

-Our version is played by four players - You (Turtle) against three computer bots (Swan, Dolphin, and Iguana).
+Our version is played by four players - You (brown monkey) against three computer bots (blue otter, yellow bird, red fox).

 The goal of the game is to avoid getting penalty points.